blindpirate/aosp-changesets-statistics/README.md

 # AOSP Gerrit Crawler

-This is a crawler to crawl ASOP Gerrit `/changes` API for further investigation.
+This is a crawler to crawl AOSP Gerrit `/changes` API for further investigation.

 ## Usage